 The Akita has a Powerful, Proud Presence

-With a thick coat and a dense, curled tail.
+The coat is thick, the tail is curled and dense.
 The head, which is the hallmark of their appearance, is in balance with the body…The tail large enough to counterbalance.

 The face is free of wrinkles, with a wide flat skull.
 Ears are wide set.
 Eyes are dark brown, triangle shaped and stand erect (after the pup has matured).
 When pulled forward, they should just touch the upper eye rim.
 Nose is broad and black is preferred, however some will be a dark grey (whites may be liver).